aaron-grau/curic/react/projects/widgets/README.md

 component.

 * Review the [open weather API][weather] documentation.
-We'll use this API to get the weather based on our current location
+We'll use this API to get the weather based on our current location (we recommend fetching the weather by geographic coordinates).

 * In order to get the API to accept your HTTP requests, you'll need an API key.
 [Read up on how to use the API key and sign up for one here.][api-key] After